 The data source supports a set of styling properties of the

 Feature objects to customize the appearance of geometries.
 For more information, see Style GeoJSON Visualization.

 SDII is a multifunctional web service for collecting and validating data generated by sensors.
-It connects equipment manufacturers and data vendors to the OLP.
+It connects equipment manufacturers and data vendors to the platform.
 Messages sent through this interface must be structured and encoded according to the Sensor Ingestion Interface Specification.
-You can use this interface to post messages with sensor data to the OLP.
+You can use this interface to post messages with sensor data to the platform.
 For more information, see the Sensor Ingestion Interface Specification.

-The Data Inspector Library can render SDII data out of the box from OLP or from a local file with the
+The Data Inspector Library can render SDII data out of the box from the platform or from a local file with the

 SdiiDataSource class and supports the following:

 - Visualization of live data streams with a configurable auto-refresh rate